casey-cochran/Nuvolum-challenge/README.md

 In this project I was given a mockup and a ticket with a set of defined tasks to complete.
 I built the project closely to the mockup but with a few design changes that I incorporated to try and be more appealing.
 To accomplish this task I utilized create-react-app along with pure CSS without any packages to help with styling.

+# Application speed

+* Currently this project scores a 96 on both mobile and desktop according to PageSpeed Insights

 # Challenges

 * Styling and trying to incorporate smooth animations proved to be much more difficult than I had thought.